The History and Geology in Desolation Canyon

 Precipitous slopes make this exchange of hot to cold confined, quick and turbulent.
 With currents that whip (sometimes up to 70 mph), its jet-effect winds can be attributed to Desolation’s plunging passages.
 These winds help carve the abstract hoodoos, spires, arches and crags throughout this phenomenal drift.

 There are around 75 discovered archaeological sites throughout Desolation canyon.
-These findings were left by the Fremont people who lived throughout the Southwest around 2,000 years ago.
+They were left by the Fremont people who lived throughout the Southwest around 2,000 years ago.
 In 2006, Desolation Canyon saw its first archaeological expedition to document these sites and manage them for protection.

 Large panels of Fremont rock art can still be found throughout Desolation right off the river in Jack’s Creek on Mushroom Rock, Cottonwood Canyon, and Flat Canyon.
 The geometric scenes often show adorned human figures alongside crops and native animals.
 These carved illustrations, along with few preserved relics and granaries, give us a window into how the people in this canyon before us survived the parched landscape long before the advent of modern comforts.